 2. Resale Shops

-The shops often require that donors carefully cull items for donation, only bringing very gently used or new items to the stores.
+Resale shops often require that donors carefully cull items for donation, only bringing very gently used or new items to the stores.
 Many of these resale shops also require that donors launder or dry clean clothes before donating them.
-You pay a bit more than when you shop at a thrift store, but the difference is negligible, especially considering the quality of the items sold in resale shops.
+You pay a bit more than when you shop at a thrift store, but the difference is negligible, especially considering the quality of items sold in resale shops.

 3. Pawn Shops